 • Capture real-time machine insights and data points.

-It is important to notify technicians of work that has been assigned to them and provide them with automated updates regarding the status of the work order, specifically work orders that are approaching their targeted completion date.
+It is important to notify technicians of work assigned to them and provide them with automated updates regarding the work order's status, specifically work orders approaching their targeted completion date.

-Get started creating your CMMS Plan with Maintenance Connection today.
+Get started creating your Proactive Maintenance Plan with Accruent's Asset Management Solution today.